MammoWave has been awarded the H2020 EU

-The MD clinical trials promoter is Dr. Michele Duranti, director of the Department of Diagnostic Imaging at Perugia Hospital, S. Maria della Misericordia.
-The MD clinical trials responsible at Foligno Hospital is Dr. Riccardo Loretoni, director ot the Breast Unit.
+The MD clinical trials promoter was Dr. Michele Duranti, director of the Department of Diagnostic Imaging at Perugia Hospital, S. Maria della Misericordia.
+The MD clinical trials responsible at Foligno Hospital was Dr. Riccardo Loretoni, director of the Breast Unit.

 Keep in touch

 Sign up for our newsletter to get updates about UBT and our results.